lamdaV/CommuJukeBox/README.md

 12. In a different tab or window, go to `localhost:{SERVER_PORT}` and you should see a simplistic frontend
 13. Return to Slack and type the Slash command you created with a Youtube link: `/play youtube.com/watch?v={videoId}`
 14. A video should start playing `localhost:{SERVER_PORT}`

+## Contributing
+Want to add support for other chat applications?
+Create an endpoint `/api/{chatApplicationName}` and handle any verification process possible for that chat application.

+Want to add support for videos other than YouTube?
+Improve the existing URL verification to support other videos or improve the existing YouTube url verification.

+Any features or improvements are welcome!